More than machines: Computer scientist prepares robots to improve human lives

 ADDITIONAL INFORMATION

 To that end, she has created social robots for hospitalized children and is working on robots to help stroke patients recover their power of speech, a virtual avatar that empowers Latinas in Greater Lafayette and in Chicago to learn about their cancer diagnoses, and robots whose goal is to improve human health and life.
+Watch her discuss her goals and research — alongside her robots — in this video.

-I for one welcome our new robot … health care providers
+I, for one, welcome our new robot … health care providers

 Robots, or virtual agents, are an excellent choice for jobs that would be dangerous, expensive, difficult or time-consuming for humans.